wp-plugins/slickr-flickr/readme.txt

 == Upgrade Notice ==

-= 1.23 =
+= 1.24=
-* Mandatory - fixes bug in 1.22 which meant to many photos were being returned
+* Highly recommended  - 1.22 has a bug in handling the number of items

 == How to Use The Plugin ==